 Your analytical mind will start analyzing options; Fight?, try to talk your way out of it?, or run?, where’s my phone? can the cops get here in time?
 Where did I put my pepper spray?

-The Judgmental mind will be trying to make a decision on what to do based on the options presented by the analytical mind.
+The Behavior/Decision Center will be trying to make a decision on what to do based on the options presented by the analytical mind.

-Meanwhile, the reactive mind is automatically preparing you for the reality of the expected event: feeling fear, anxiety, adrenalin, etc.
+Meanwhile, the Imagination is automatically preparing you for the reality of the expected event: feeling fear, anxiety, adrenalin, etc.

 What this all boils down to is that one of the main reasons that we go into purposeful trance, is because we expect to.

-Other than using surprise, or confusion, it is the surest path past the watchdog and directly into the reactive mind.
+Other than using surprise, or confusion, it is the surest path past the watchdog and directly into the Imagination.

 I tested this concept on many subjects.
 The results were phenomenal.
 I was right.